xarray-contrib/xdggs/design_doc.md

 `xdggs` should also try to support applications in both GIS and Earth-System communities, which may each use DGGS in slightly different ways (see examples below).

-When possible, `xdggs` operations must scale to fine DGGS resolutions (billions of cells).
+When possible, `xdggs` operations should scale to fine DGGS resolutions (billions of cells).
 This can be done vertically using backends with vectorized bindings of DGGS implementations written in low-level languages and/or horizontally leveraging Xarray interoperability with Dask.
 Some operations like spatial indexing may be hard to scale horizontally, though.
 For the latter, we should probably focus `xdggs` development first towards good vertical scaling before figuring out how they can be scaled horizontally (for reference, see [dask-geopandas](https://github.com/geopandas/dask-geopandas) and [spatialpandas](https://github.com/holoviz/spatialpandas)).

 ## Non-Gloals